microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 SQL Server 2019 Intelligent Query Processing includes a capability called *table variable deferred compilation* to improve the performance of T-SQL code that uses table variables.
 The application simply needs to change the database compatibility level to 150, which is the default for SQL Server 2019, and execute the T-SQL statements with table variables to see a gain in performance.

 The **WideWorldImporters** database example was created using SQL Server 2016 which has a default database compatibility level of 130.
-When a database is restored from a previous version oF SQL Server, the compatibility level of the database is preserved to help reduce the risk of upgrades.
+When a database is restored from a previous version of SQL Server, the compatibility level of the database is preserved to help reduce the risk of upgrades.

 You will observe the performance of the **CustomerProfits** stored procedure with database compatibility level of 130 on SQL Server 2019.
 You will then compare the performance of the same procedure with no changes with a database compatibility of 150 which will enable the query processor to use  table variable deferred compilation.